spack/spack/lib/spack/docs/configuration.rst

 YAML Format
 -------------------------

 Spack configuration files are written in YAML.
-We chose YAML because it's human readable, but also versatile in that it supports dictionaries, lists, and nested sections.
-For more details on the format, see `yaml.org
+This format is human readable and versatile, supporting dictionaries, lists, and nested sections.
+For details, see `yaml.org
 <http://yaml.org>`_ and `libyaml <http://pyyaml.org/wiki/LibYAML>`_.
 Here is an example ``config.yaml`` file: